netherjs/nui/README.md

 frameworks need to be giant and overly complicated?
 Of course, I cheated, this depends on jQuery, but, still, compared to like jQuery UI...

+# Installing Like The Common Rabble

+Get this source anyway you want - git clone, download the zip, whatever.
+Copy the contents of the `dist` directory to where you want to serve the files from.

+# Installing with Composer

+If you are using a PHP project with Composer you can deploy this with OneScript.
+Pretend our project is `/opt/website` with the public webroot as `/opt/website/www` and we want to deploy NUI to `/opt/website/www/share/nui` - this in turn making `/share/nui/nui.js` accessible for the webpage...

+	$ composer require netherjs/nui
+	$ php vendor/bin/nether-onescript vendor/netherjs/nui --deploy=www/share/nui

+Any time you update NUI just rerun the OneScript command and it will build and re-deploy the updates to your public web.

 # Overview

 ### NUI.Overlay